© 2013 Raffles Institution.

 During the peak hour of 7:00am to 8:20am from Monday to Friday:

-We welcome interested individuals to join us and successful candidates may look forward to an attractive and competitive package which includes (but not limited to):
+We welcome passionate individuals to start exploring the journey with us to bring the forth the hope of the better age of Raffles Institution.
+Successful candidates may look forward to an attractive and competitive package, which includes (but is not limited to):

-If you have an enquiry or encounter a problem when completing the online job application process, please send us an email at firstname.lastname@example.org
+If you have any enquiry or encounter a problem when completing the online job application process, reach us at [email protected].We regret that only shortlisted candidates will be notified.Successful candidates will be given a 2-year contract.